-Action 1.1.4: Implement tenant relocation measures.
+Action 1.1.4: Implement and expand tenant relocation measures.

 On January 16, 2018, the City of Oakland passed the Uniform Residential Tenant Relocation Ordinance (Ord.
 No. 13468) to establish a uniform schedule of relocation payments which are now extended to tenants evicted when the owner or qualifying relative moves in and for other "no tenant fault" evictions.
-The Uniform Relocation Ordinance (Ord.
-No. 13468) requires owners to provide relocation payments to tenants displaced by code compliance activities, owner or relative move-ins, Ellis Act activity, and condominium conversions.
+The Uniform Relocation Ordinance (Ordinance) requires owners to provide relocation payments to tenants displaced by code compliance activities, owner or relative move-ins, Ellis Act activity, and condominium conversions.
 The City will continue to implement and enforce the Ordinance, adjusting base payments for inflation annually on July 1st.
 Additional relocation payments shall be required for tenant households in rental units that include lower-income, elderly or disabled tenants, and/or minor children.

-Responsible Party: Oakland Department of Housing and Community Development

-Objective: All tenant rights and protections under applicable City and State law will be enforced.
+Responsible Party: Oakland Department of Housing and Community Development Potential Funding Source: Annual Rent Adjustment Fee Timeframe: Ongoing, 2023-2031 Objective: All tenant rights and protections under applicable City and State law will be enforced.